 Results are shown at 1 July

-Your projected super balance is shown at 1 July after you reach the indicated age on the chart.
-For example the member account balance shown for age 35 is the balance at 1 July after your 35th birthday.
+Your projected member account balance is shown at 1 July after you reach the indicated age on the chart.
+For example, the member account balance shown for age 35 is the balance at 1 July after your 35th birthday.

-We make the following default assumptions for investment return:
+We make the following default assumption for the annual FNPF interest crediting rate:

 We make the following default assumptions for fees:

 - There will be no annual Administration fees charged on or deducted from your member account.

 - There will be no annual Investment fees charged on or deducted from your member account.

-We make a default special death benefit premium assumption that $35 will be deducted on the 1st of July every year unless you indicate that you are a re-entrant member (under ‘More about You’ section).
+We make a default special death benefit premium assumption that $35 will be deducted from your General Account on the 1st of July every year unless you indicate that you are a re-entrant member (under ‘More about You’ section).